derykmakgill/511/test.md

 unknown, arbitrary power suddenly changed the rules of the game in his favor, allowing, say, his bishops to move like queens?

 Maybe you would try to play.
 Maybe you could try to finish the game quickly enough, neuortically praying the ruleset didn't change before you finished, or wishing the rules changed only when your opponent was about to move.
 But a game like this would be impossible to master.
 There would be no Bobby Fischers or Boris Spaskys.
+Everyone would be reduced to a common denominator relying on luck and chance to help them win in the game of chess.

 ## Bitcoin like chess